 It’s almost time to get new chicks.
 Farm stores stock baby chicks in March and we plan to get a half a dozen this year.
 Hens lay eggs reliably for the first 3 years of their lives, but can live for over a decade.
 When we got our chickens, we did so knowing one day we would need to get a new flock, and come to terms with eating the old ones.
 As chickens age, the meat becomes very tough and requires different cooking techniques.
 After trying a few recipes, we made some delicious French cuisine that left us craving more.

 I like beer, I like it a lot actually, and the beer scene in New England is outstanding.
 For me, there’s nothing better than a juicy New England style IPA exploding with hop aromas.
 The only problem is these brews are more expensive to make and in high demand, which means if you can get your hands on them, they sell for $10 a pour.
-A few years ago some friends persuaded me to try homebrewing.
-We came up with a recipe, and I brewed my first citrusy IPA.
+A few years ago I brewed my first citrusy IPA.
 It turned out good – like really good – and I’ve been hooked ever since.
-These days, for about $0.40 a beer, I can brew something that to me (the prime consumer) rivals the best beers in New England.
+These days, for about $0.40 a beer, I can brew something that to me rivals the best beers in New England.
+I’m going to share the cheapest all grain brewing setup that I’ve found.

 When we purchased our home, it was tough to keep it heated.
 It’s a slightly bigger house than our last, but our oil consumption was nearly double.
 After having an energy audit performed, we discovered it had more holes than Swiss cheese.
 Luckily, sealing a home from air leaks is easy to do, doesn’t require special tools, and can be done very cheaply.
 After a lot of sealing, we can now heat the entire 1700 square foot house with a small wood stove during the harshest New England winter days, and many days we don’t need to run any heating or cooling.
 Continue reading